A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

-\begin{restatable}[One-Shot \visionstable Algorithm]{theorem}{OneShot} Let $P$ be an $n$ vertex polygon, with \visionstability~$\delta$ and~$r$ reflex vertices.
-We assume that~$\delta$ is given as part of the input.
-Then the one-shot algorithm has a preprocessing time of $O(\frac{r^{8}}{\delta^4}\log n )$ on a real RAM and additionally solves exactly one integer program.
-The algorithm either returns the optimal solution or it reports that the \visionstability is smaller than~$\delta$. \end{restatable}
+\begin{restatable}[One-Shot \visionstable Algorithm]{theorem}{OneShot} Let $P$ be an $n$ vertex {simple} polygon, with~$r$ reflex vertices.
+We assume that a suggested value for~$\delta$ is given as part of the input.
+Then the one-shot algorithm has a preprocessing time of $O(\frac{r^{8}}{\delta^4}\log n + n\log n )$ on a real RAM and additionally solves exactly one integer program.
+The algorithm either returns the optimal solution or reports that the given suggested value for~$\delta$ is incorrect. \end{restatable}

+This is the first algorithm for the classical art gallery problem that avoids using algebraic methods and gives an exact solution.
+Note that we do not improve over algebraic methods in terms of worst-case time complexity.

+The core idea of the algorithm is to utilize the candidates from Theorem~\ref{thm:Candidates} and use them to build a set-cover instance, which can then be solved using integer programming.